IT

 Thermal management★★★★☆★★★★☆

-General use: Both phones feel equally fast in everyday tasks.
-The real differences show up in long gaming sessions and AI feature processing speed.
+RAM12GB16GBGeneral use: Both phones feel equally fast for everyday tasks.
+The meaningful differences appear during long gaming sessions and when processing AI features. --

 iPhone 17128GB~1.35M KRW (~$1,000)